 Being unemployed can be incredibly stressful, but when it comes to car insurance, the effects are fairly minimal.
-Unemployment does not have a direct impact on your car insurance premium.
+Unemployment itself does not have a direct impact on your car insurance premium.
 Losing your job does not typically result in a rate increase, although failure to pay your premium can result in loss of coverage altogether.
 Keep in mind, though, that some policies might include a discount based on your job title (for example, discounts for nurses or police officers).
 Unemployed drivers might lose such a discount, which could impact premium.

-Car insurance premiums are based on risk.
+Auto insurance rates are based on risk.
 The riskier a driver is to insure, the more an insurance company will generally charge to compensate for the increased likelihood of filing claims.
 If being unemployed means that your vehicle usage has changed from a “commute” classification to a “pleasure” classification, you could even save a bit of money.

 However, your job could indirectly affect your risk level.
 For example, if you often drive for your job, the increased annual mileage on your vehicle could lead to higher premiums since the increased road time equates to a higher likelihood of accidents.
 Additionally, some companies will ask what your job is to apply occupation-related discounts or specialized rates to your policy.
-However, other factors impact your rates much more than your occupation.
+Other factors impact your rates much more than your occupation, though.
 Your driving record, the coverage you choose and the type of vehicle you have will all play a larger role in determining how much you pay.

 What factors impact my car insurance rate?

 Your car insurance premium is calculated using a number of factors.
 While your occupation may be used for job-specific discounts or special rates, there are other rating factors that impact your premium much more heavily: